Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 pit bull puppy

 Puppies develop quickly, and if you have a newborn litter at home, you will experience considerable changes in a short space of time.
-If you’ve just adopted a puppy, you will want to ensure that it is settled in properly and that it has everything it needs and has had the opportunity to get used to its new surroundings and new family before you leave it too long.
+If you’ve just adopted a puppy, you will want to ensure that they are settled in properly and that they have everything that they need, including the opportunity to get used to their new surroundings and new family.

 divider-dog